DeFi-Coder-News-Letter/dex-amm-bots-wanchain/README.md

-This repository is a Liquidity Module for the Hydro SDK.
+This repository is a Liquidity Module for the WanDevs Dex.

 Liquidity Modules allow relayers to instantly fill their orderbooks and bootstrap liquidity with minimal effort.
 This particular module uses a [Constant Product Market Making Model](https://github.com/wanchain/dex-amm-bots#constant-product-amm), discussed in greater detail below.